 But in a narrow room, lined with sewing machines, there is a glimmer of hope, and 46 courageous women.

-They are a part of the Women’s Fortress, a Samaritan’s Purse Canada partner project through which you have provided job skills training, Biblically-based counselling, and discipleship to countless women escaping exploitation and abuse.
+They are a part of the Women’s Fortress, a Samaritan’s Purse partner project through which you have provided job skills training, biblically-based counselling, and discipleship to countless women escaping exploitation and abuse.